awslabs/aws-servicebroker-documentation/getting-started.md

 or

-./run_mac_local.sh    # for MacOS
+./run_mac_local.sh    # for Mac OS
 ```

-The script will output the details of the OpenShift Cluster
+If the CatASB is successful, the script will eventually output the details of the OpenShift Cluster.

 ### Troubleshooting